Noah-Samawi/Pokemon-Cards-Match-pp2/README.md

 Sans Serif is used as a backup font, in case for any reason the main font isn't being imported into the site correctly.

 ### Layout
-The site is a single page with 6 sections:
+The site is a single page with 3 sections:
   - Welcome area
   - Rules
   - Play game
-  - Game over and score

 **### Wireframes